Evgeny Finkel: Scholarly impact

-Genocide scholar Raz Segal and law scholar Luigi Daniele agreed that Finkel "reasonably concluded" that "the threshold from war crimes to genocide" was almost certainly crossed in Ukraine.
-Additionally, they argued that "applying the same standard indicated by Finkel" would lead to the conclusion that Israel was already carrying out genocide against Palestinians before the Gaza war in 2023, because of similar denials of a people's existence, right to self-determination, and collective civilian protection.
-Finkel said that Western support for Israel enabled Putin to portray their support for Ukraine as self-interested rather than a principled stand in favor of international law.
+In March 2024, genocide scholar Raz Segal and law scholar Luigi Daniele agreed that Finkel "reasonably concluded" that "the threshold from war crimes to genocide" was almost certainly crossed in Ukraine, citing Finkel's account of a "combination of official statements denying Ukraine and Ukrainians the right to exist, and mounting evidence of deliberate, large-scale targeting of Ukrainian civilians".
+Additionally, they argued that "[a]pplying the same standard indicated by Finkel" would lead to the conclusion that Israel was already carrying out genocide against Palestinians before the Gaza war in 2023, because "Israeli journalists and top policy makers denied Palestinians' existence, their right to a state, and collective civilian protection well before 7 October 2023".